sybilhoangRG/support.balsamiq.com/content/sales/discounts.md

 ---

-## Saving Money With Balsamiq Cloud
+## Saving Money with Balsamiq Cloud

 Not exactly a discount, but if you are a Balsamiq Cloud subscriber, and cannot find the plan that best suits your needs, we have a few tips for you.
 From combining your projects to creating multiple Spaces, head over to our [dedicated FAQ](/sales/cloudsavemoney/) for more tips.